 Amelia Martinez – Ordinary Board Member

-My life as a carer began at 5 years of age when my mum got discharged from hospital after her first suicidal attempt, she was diagnosed with schizophrenia and manic depression and my journey through the mental health system begun.
+My life as a carer began at 5 years of age when my mum got discharged from hospital after her first suicide attempt, she was diagnosed with schizophrenia and manic depression and my journey through the mental health system begun.
 Not only in our home country but in America and more recently in Australia as well.
 I learned that the doctors didn’t know more than me about my mum’s illness and the medications didn’t seem to work and they explained that they were still experimenting with treatments.